 Ipswich General Cemetery is a monumental cemetery with historical significance.
 Only existing reservations or in some cases a family grave can be used.
-Columbarium niches are available for memorialisation of cremated remains and ashes can also be inurned in family graves.
+Columbarium niches are not available for memorialisation of cremated remains.
+Ashes can be inurned in family graves.

 Ipswich General Cemetery

 Corner Warwick Road and Cemetery Road, Ipswich